3loka/minion-chat/8-observability/README.md

 ### 3. Building AMI using Packer

-packer init -var-file=variables.hcl image.pkr.hcl
+'''packer init -var-file=variables.hcl image.pkr.hcl
-packer build -var-file=variables.hcl image.pkr.hcl
+packer build -var-file=variables.hcl image.pkr.hcl'''

 Record the AMI id, and update it in `variables.hcl` under `ami = "<your-newly-built-ami>"`

-### 3. Deploy the infrastructure changes
+### 4. Deploy the infrastructure changes

 Since we're adding couple more services in this step, we need to expose those ports to the outside world so that we can access the services.